moerv9/sentiment/docs/README.md

 </br>
 </br>

-(A PDF file containing all chapters is [here](./pdf/CryptoCurrencyTradingBasedOnSocialSignalSentiment.pdf).
-Unfortunately, the conversion from Markdown to PDF resulted in some faulty format and tables.
+(A PDF file containing all chapters is [here](./pdf/CryptoSentimentAnalysisByMarvinOttersberg.pdf).
+Unfortunately, the conversion from Markdown to PDF resulted in some faulty format.
 Better read here.)